-Drivers Applicant So Duth Cambridgeshire Local Plan 2018 Design and construct developments that are extremely energy efficient.
+Drivers Applicant response South Cambridgeshire Local Plan 2018 - The Proposed Development will be targeting a Design and construct developments that are extremely energy efficient.
 Reduce carbon emissions by a minimum of 10% using on-site renewable energy and low carbon technologies.
-The P 42.1% carbo Reduc over t guida This r Greater Cambridge Sustainable Design Construction SPD 2018 reduc The h - Buildings should be designed and built to meet CIBSE's latest overheating standards no he be pro On sit Sit ewide provid Cambridge North is to achieve a 31% CO 2 reduction as a whole.
-There benef t response uction in carbon emissions has been achieved the gas boiler baseline as per the Councils' ance.
+42.1% reduction in carbon on-site using SAP 10.1 carbon factors.
+Reduction in carbon emissions has been achieved over the gas boiler baseline as per the Councils' guidance.
+This reduction contributes to the sitewide carbon Greater Cambridge Sustainable Design Construction SPD 2018 reduction target of 32.1%. - The heat hierarchy has been followed - there are Buildings should be designed and built to meet CIBSE's latest overheating standards no heat networks available, instead servicing will be provided on site via air source heat pumps.
+On site distribution of heating and cooling will be Sitewide provided to serve each of the end uses.
+Cambridge North is to achieve a 31% CO2 reduction as a whole.
+There will be no on-site combustion of fossil fuels, benefitting local air quality.